 Folks, this is exactly why our system of government works the way it does.
 We have the right to decide who governs over us, and if they go against our wishes and violate our God-given rights, it’s our duty to toss these folks out on the street.

 Reps.
 Beau LaFave, Matt Maddock and Daire Rendon wrote in the resolution: “Gretchen E. Whitmer has acted in conflict with her constitutional duties as Governor.
-She has exceeded her constitutional authority, violated the constitutional rights of the people of Michigan, issued orders that are not in the best interests of the people of this state, and used the Pandemic as an opportunity to reward political allies.”take our poll - story continues below
+She has exceeded her constitutional authority, violated the constitutional rights of the people of Michigan, issued orders that are not in the best interests of the people of this state, and used the Pandemic as an opportunity to reward political allies.”

 Regarding exceeding “her constitutional authority,” the resolution states: